A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Simulation Results

 \subsection{Implementation Details}

-For the simulations of this section, we used the structure learning algorithm in \cite{mokhtarian2021learning}, as it is scalable to large graphs.\footnote{Due to Remark \ref{remark: Gobs}, the algorithm does not need to be \emph{complete} (even for DAGs), as we just need $\G^{obs}_r$ to be a supergraph of the skeleton of $\G$.
-Hence, we can exploit any constraint-based causal discovery from observational data method that is \emph{sound} (but not necessarily \emph{complete}) for DAGs to learn $\G^{obs}_r$.} To color $\G^{obs}_r$, we applied \emph{trail-path} algorithm in \cite{bandyopadhyay2020graph}.
-To find the descendants sets and the strongly connected components of $\mathcal{H}$ in line 9 of Algorithm \ref{algo: SCC}, we used the predefined function \textit{conncomp} in MATLAB.
-Finally, we used Fisher Z-transformation with a significance level of $0.01$ to perform the necessary conditional independence tests.
+For the simulations of this section, we used the structure learning algorithm in \cite{mokhtarian2021learning} to learn $\G^{obs}_r$, as it is scalable to large graphs.
+We note that due to Remark \ref{remark: Gobs}, the algorithm does not need to be \emph{complete} (even for DAGs), as we just need $\G^{obs}_r$ to be a supergraph of the skeleton of $\G$.
+Hence, we can exploit any constraint-based causal discovery from observational data method that is \emph{sound} (but not necessarily \emph{complete}) for DAGs to learn $\G^{obs}_r$.

-All of the experiments were run in MATLAB on a MacBook Pro laptop equipped with a 1.7 GHz Quad-Core Intel Core i7 processor and 16GB, 2133 MHz, LPDDR3 RAM.
+To color $\G^{obs}_r$, we applied \emph{trail-path} algorithm in \cite{bandyopadhyay2020graph}.
+To find the descendant sets and the strongly connected components of $\mathcal{H}$ in line 9 of Algorithm \ref{algo: SCC}, we used the predefined function \textit{conncomp} in MATLAB.
+Finally, we used Fisher Z-transformation with a significance level of $0.01$ to perform conditional independence tests.